digitalservicebund/digitalcheck-dito/README.md

 ### Docker

-Build and run an app locally to simulate the production environment.
+You can build and run the application in a Docker container to simulate the production environment.

 ```sh
 npm run docker